Business Christmas Cards

-The popularity of buying and the sending of business Christmas cards seems to be on the rise.
-As in other years, I've had some confide in me that they have quit sending Christmas cards.
-So I'm wondering if there may be a shift in who is sending the greeting cards.
-I am not aware of any studies to prove this one way or another, however, you are a smart business person if you take it up.
+The buying and the sending of business Christmas cards seems to be on the rise.
+I've had friends confide that they have quit sending personal Christmas cards.
+So there may be a shift in who is sending greeting cards.
+It seems that business people have discovered good reasons to do so.
+I am not aware of any studies to prove this one way or another, however, you are a savvy business person if you take it up.

 I still enjoy sending cards.
-Designing, making and sending my huge batch of Christmas cards is still my main holiday actifvity in December each year.
-Besides that, I've discovered there are a others who like to design and make their cards by hand, and some ladies at church have said that they also write an annual Christmas letter, just as I have done for years.
-So let's take heart.
-There are still many reasons to send out personal or business Christmas cards.
+Designing, making and sending my huge batch of Christmas cards is still my main holiday activity in December each year.
+Besides that, I've discovered there are others who like to design and make their cards by hand, and some ladies at church have said that they also write an annual Christmas letter, just as I have done for years.

-Non-profit organizations and missions have used the season to send out their best appeal letters with cards and sometimes extra gifts thrown in, like calendars, magnets, and sheets of return address labels, or gift tags.
+Many non-profit organizations and charities use the Christmas season to send out their best appeal letters with cards and sometimes extra gifts thrown in, like calendars, magnets, and sheets of return address labels, or gift tags.
 Why?
-Because that draws in the largest amount of donation money they receive all year long!
+Because that draws in the largest amount of donation money that they receive all year long!

 The best motivation, of course, for sending out Christmas cards is that you love and care for the people in your life, and particularly if they are some distance away, you want to send them your greetings and best wishes for the Christmas season, and all the good things that come with it.

-If you have a business, you may have an altruistic motive, but also want to piggy-back some good-will and perhaps even some advertising with your mail-out of business Christmas cards.
+If you have a business, you may have an altruistic motive, but naturally, you also want to piggy-back some good-will and perhaps even some advertising with your mail-out of business Christmas cards.

-If your life is already quite busy as the CEO or office manager, (the one responsible) you want to streamline this activity Here are some quick but thoughtful decisions to make to set this up for effeciency:
+If your life is already quite busy as the CEO or office manager, (the one responsible) you want to streamline this activity.
+Here are some quick but thoughtful decisions you can make about your Christmas mailing:

-1. Determine your budget.
-How much can you spend on this mailing?
-In other words, can you do this cheaply, or are you able to just place an order, assign someone to use your signing gizmo, and another to put the envelopes through the printer for addresses, and then the postal machine for postage?
-The shrewd business heads incorporate some advertising so then they can claim some of the Advertising Dept's budget for funding.
+1. How much can you spend on this mailing?
+In other words, are you able to just place an order, assign someone to use your signing tool, and another to put the envelopes through the printer for addresses, and then the postal machine for postage?
+And how do you incorporate some advertising so you can claim some of the Advertising Dept's budget for funding?

 www.Hammond.com